Jazor25/esphome-smart-doorbell-project/README.md

 This smart doorbell project transforms a traditional doorbell into an intelligent system using ESPHome and Home Assistant integration.
 The system detects doorbell button presses and activates a relay-controlled chime while providing remote control capabilities.

-### Key Features
+### Features
-- **Smart Doorbell Detection**: Detects button presses via GPIO input with debouncing
+- Detects button presses via GPIO input with debouncing to avoid false positives
-- **Automated Chime Control**: Activates relay-controlled chime when doorbell is pressed
-- **Manual Chime Toggle**: Enable/disable chime remotely through Home Assistant
+- Enable/disable chime remotely via Home Assistant in case you need silence
-- **WiFi Connectivity**: Connects to home network with fallback hotspot
+- Connects to home network with fallback hotspot
-- **Home Assistant Integration**: Full API integration with encrypted communication
+- Home Assistant Integration
-- **System Monitoring**: Uptime and WiFi signal strength monitoring
+- Uptime and WiFi signal strength monitoring
-- **Remote Management**: Restart device remotely
+- Restart device remotely
+- Manual gong trigger via Home Assistant to annoy your housemate :)

-## Hardware Requirements
+## Required Hardware
-* ESP32 Development Board (Used: ESP32 V4 with CP2102, AZDelivery)
+* ESP32 Development Board (Used: ESP32 V4 with CP2102, AZDelivery).
+As most dev boards, this one can handle 5VDC.
-* 1× AC/DC LM2596hv Step-Down Voltage Regulator (to convert AC to DC and decrease voltage to 5V to power ESP32 and Relais module)
+* 1× AC/DC LM2596hv Step-Down Voltage Regulator (to convert AC to DC and decrease voltage to 5V to power ESP32 and Relais module).
+AC to DC is important in case you want to connect this project to your existing doorbell transformer which typically runs on 8-12VAC
-* 1× SRD-05VDC-5L-C Relais Module
+* 1× SRD-05VDC-5L-C Relais Module because the typical Gong needs more amp that an esp32 can deliver.
+This Relais can also handle AC which would be tricky using Mosfets.
-* Power over doorbell transformer (usually 8-12VAC) or external power source
+* To be powered over doorbell transformer (usually 8-12VAC) or external power source.
+Alternatively a separate transformer can be used.
+A separate transformer that delivers 5VDC would make the above mentioned step-down regulator dispensable.
 * wiring cables
+* Optional: WAGO connectors, terminal clamps and perfboard for easier wiring (see images)

 ## Wiring & Setup

 ### GPIO Pin Assignments
 - **GPIO4**: Doorbell button input (with internal pullup)
-- **GPIO19**: Relay control output (for chime)
+- **GPIO19**: Relay control output (to trigger the gong)

 ### Power Supply Setup
 1. **Input**: 8-12VAC from doorbell transformer